mtrager/introCV-fall2019/index.md

 Due on October 22nd.
 * **Excercise 3** on mean shift ([zip file](/homeworks/homework3.zip)).
 Due on November 12th.
 * **Final project:** list of suggested papers is available [here](https://docs.google.com/document/d/15wjCUedE69u1c5ijW3S407oxISkLNlnHvB8ztOSvUUg/edit?usp=sharing).
 Send an email to Matthew to validate a project.
+Poster presentations will be on December 17th at 2 pm in the 7th floor open space.

 <!--
 __Assignments:__ There will be four/five programming assignments representing